Penner77/pong/README.md

 5. On pause, the game plays the Super Mario Bros. pause jingle.
 6. At a score of 10, the "Player Wins" text appears, specifically on the winner's side of the court.
 7. I modelled the colors after a brown football, green field and the official orange of the BC Lions.

-##Missed Goals

-1. Could NOT figure out how to do a start screen, and thus also no "new game" option upon a win :(
-2. My attempts to configure multi-ball looked/felt correct but would not, in fact, trigger multi-ball.

 ## Setup